 Once completed, the Diving for Science program provides countless opportunities for researchers and volunteers to scuba dive in Spring Lake in support of program objectives.

-Aquarena Center's Diving for Science program is an excellent way to scuba dive in spring-fed water from the Edwards Aquifer and at the same time become involved in one of the largest habitat restoration projects in the country.
-For good reason, Diving for Science is the most popular program at Aquarena Center
+The Meadow Center's Diving for Science program is an excellent way to scuba dive in spring-fed water from the Edwards Aquifer and at the same time become involved in one of the largest habitat restoration projects in the country.